 How To Apply

-Applicants for the Harvard Climate Internships must also submit the following materials:
+All applicants for the Harvard Climate Internships must also submit the following materials:

 - Description of the organization and the proposed project.
 Please summarize how it relates to climate policy and why this opportunity will benefit both you and the organization (two-page maximum).